 - Multi-cyclonic system for consistent suction power

 - Long cord and hose for a huge 17 metre cleaning radius

 Dyson V7 Motorhead

 One of our favourite cordless vacuums is the Dyson V7 Motorhead (which replaces the V6 series including the Dyson V6 Fluffy).
 Despite being a powerful cordless vac, the V7 Motorhead is one of the lightest on the market with a weight of just 2.3kg.
 It also has a trigger system so it’s only “on” when you’re actually cleaning, which significantly extends its actual run-time.

 Aside from its lightweight design, the biggest draw of the Motorhead is the direct-drive cleaner head.
 This is designed to pickup both small particles and larger debris while digging deep into carpet fibres.
-The Motorhead also comes with a combination tool, crevice tool and docking station.
+The Motorhead also comes with a combination tool with dusting brush, crevice tool and docking station.

 Like all Dyson cordless vacs, the V7 Motorhead is highly mobile and easy to use around the home.
-The combination of lightweight design and detachable handheld makes it perfect for stairs, car interiors and above floor cleaning.
+The combination of lightweight design and detachable handheld vacuum mode makes it perfect for stairs, car interiors and above floor cleaning.

 There are two main drawbacks to the Motorhead though.
 The first is that it doesn’t come with a pet turbo tool (like the newer Dyson V8), so if you have a dog or cat we recommend one of the other V7 models.
 It’s also an expensive vacuum, but we think it has the features and performance to justify the price.